dj1411/HabitChart/www/quality/test_funational.md

 - 'Update' label should be visible instead of 'Add'.
 - clicking cancel should go to main page
 - clicking update, habit name should change
+- only changing the Target without changing Name should be allowed
+- update without changing anything should have no impact
-- all checkboxes should have the previous values
+- all bars should have the previous values
 - restarting the app should retain the updated habit

 # delete habit